DuncanSchouten/barber-jekyll/_works/cgph.markdown

 The final step in my audience discovery process was to review Google Analytics data from the original website.

-##### The average site visitor was:
+##### The average visitor to the original site was:

 * Female, age 25-34
 * Located in the greater Vancouver area
 * Most interested in the photo gallery and wedding information pages
 * A first-time site visitor

-These data also supported the information provided by venue staff and gave added weight to the utility of the provisional personas in guiding design decisions.
+This data also supported the information provided by venue staff and gave added weight to the utility of the provisional personas in guiding design decisions.

 ### Heuristic analysis of original site